Daydreamer

 Anyone who really knows me knows if I had my way I would have my own personal chef cooking me healthy gourmet meals each and every day.

-I’m nobody’s chef but I do enjoy cooking when the temperatures drop
+I’m nobody’s chef but I do enjoy cooking when the temps drop

 Watching old movies

-I love watching old B & W movies and binge-watching new series’, especially when it’s too cold to venture outdoors…
+I love watching old B & W movies and binge-watching new series, especially when it’s too frigid cold to venture outdoors…

-There’s nothing better on a cold Winter day than a good old movie, a comfy chair and some hot buttery popcorn – yum!
+There’s not much better on a frigid cold winter day than a good movie or book, a good snack and a comfy chair

 Going to the museum or a live theater